dayanials/documentation/seller-info-widget.md

 </a>

 + **Title displayed:** The title of the widget.
-+ **Show contact form:** If set to TRUE, a button to open the contact form appears in the widget.
++ **Show contact form:** If set to TRUE, a button to open the contact form will appear in the widget.
-+ **Show seller description:** If set to TRUE, seller's description is displayed in the widget.
++ **Show seller description:** If set to TRUE, the seller's description will be displayed in the widget.
 + **Show the last login date:** Set to TRUE to show seller's last login date and time.
 + **Show seller location:** _Location on Map_ shows seller's location on a map and _Address_ shows only the address of the seller.
 It works only if the seller entered his address in his profile.
-+ **Show seller custom fields:** Set to TRUE to show user custom fields.
++ **Show seller custom fields:** Set to TRUE to show user's custom fields.

 <a href="//docs.yclas.com/images/seller-info-3.png" class="thumbnail gallery-item" data-gallery>
 ![contactemail](//docs.yclas.com/images/seller-info-3.png)